 Overheating can occur if the pump is operated with the valves in the suction and/or discharge lines closed.
 Operating against closed valves could bring the liquid to a boil, build pressure, and cause the pump to rupture or explode.
 If overheating occurs, stop the pump and allow it to cool before servicing it.
 Refill the pump casing with cool liquid.
 As a safeguard against rupture or explosion due to heat, this pump is equipped with a pressure relief valve that will open if vapor pressure within the pump casing reaches a critical point.
-If overheating does occur, stop the pump immediately and allow it to cool before servicing it.
 APPROACH ANY OVERHEATED PUMP CAUTIOUSLY.
 It is recommended that the pressure relief valve assembly be replaced at each overhaul, or any time the pump casing overheats and activates the valve.